Millwall are edging ever closer to expanding the Den, as Lewisham Council are set to approve a 999-year extension to the current lease of the ground.

 A rocky road up to now

-It's not been an easy ride to get the project plans to this point, and in fact the previous mayor of Lewisham – Sir Steve Bullock – faced calls to step down when the council had declared it wanted to take the land back from the football club and hand it over to developers.
+It's not been easy to get the project plans to this point.
+In fact, the previous mayor of Lewisham, Sir Steve Bullock, faced calls to step down when the council declared it wanted to take the land back from the football club and hand it over to developers.

 At this point, Millwall threatened to leave the borough of Lewisham and from there, it seems like club and council have been working on a new way forward that will benefit both parties.